-Auto Window Tinting Care 101: How to Take Care of Your Tints
+Auto Window Tinting Guide 101: How to Take Care of Your Tints

-Admittedly, the best auto window tints are not hard to take care of but without a good understanding of what works for window films and what doesn’t, its quality might deteriorate in the long run.
-Make the most out of the investment you’ve put on your window tint films with the help of SmartFilm’s Auto Window Tinting Care Guide!
+Admittedly, the best auto window tint is not hard to take care of but without a good understanding of what works for window film and what doesn’t, its quality might deteriorate in the long run.
+Make the most out of the investment you’ve put on your window tinting films with the help of SmartFilm’s Auto Window Tint Care Guide!

 Here’s the Dos and Don’ts for freshly tinted vehicles!